HaoYin116/FLEX_AQA_Dataset/README.md

 ### Key Words
 action quality assessment, fitness, action understanding, video understanding

-### NeurIPS Review Results
-We sincerely thank the NeurIPS reviewers for their hard work and valuable feedback.
-FLEX received positive and competitive evaluations during the review process (Rating: 5,5,5,4 on a 6-point scale), but was not ultimately accepted due to the conference’s overall arrangements.

 ### Dataset Access Procedure
 ```
 This dataset is not publicly downloadable.
 To request access: